timlrx/rehype-citation/README.md

 Type: `string`.

-By default, if no `bibliography` file is passed, the plugin will be skipped.
+If `options.bibliography` is provided, it will be used for all markdown files.
+If omitted, the plugin will look for `file.data.frontmatter.bibliography` in the vFile.

-Name of bibtex or CSL-JSON file.
+Path to bibtex or CSL-JSON file.
+Either a URL path or absolute file path (node).

 #### options.path

 Type: `string`.
-Default: `process.cwd()`.

-Required, path to file.
-Will be joined with `options.bibliography` and `options.csl`, if provided.
+Optional path to file (node).
+Will be joined with `file.data.frontmatter.bibliography` and used in place of `file.cwd` if provided.

 #### options.csl

 Type: `'apa'|'vancouver'|'harvard1'|'chicago'|'mla'|string`.
 Default: `apa`.

-One of 'apa', 'vancouver', 'harvard1', 'chicago', 'mla' or name of the local csl file.
+One of 'apa', 'vancouver', 'harvard1', 'chicago', 'mla' or name of the loaded csl file.

 #### options.lang